Laymen’s Guide to Alerts with Kubernetes and Alertmanager

 # slack_api_url: ${SLACKWEBHOOK}

-to insert the value from an environment variable before applying the values YAML, instead of coding it directly.
+• slack_api_url is the place where the Slack webhook URL is placed.
+In this case, we are using envsubst to insert the value from an environment variable before applying the values YAML, instead of coding it directly.

 However, this is commented out here, in favor of a URL configuration for an individual receiver — by that way, several different Slack channels can be utilized, e.g. for different audiences or specific alert labels.